-Notes:
+Notes for Table One:

-- Working Age is 18 to 64 years of age - Main Benefit excludes New Zealand Superannuation, Veterans Pension and Nonbeneficiary assistance - Apparent deficiency is approximated based on costs provided in supplementary assistance.
-This deficiency model to do this was updated in 2019. - To protect confidentiality the Ministry uses processes to make it difficult to identify an individual person or entity from published data. - These data tables have had random rounding to base three applied to all cell counts in the table. - The impact of applying random rounding is that columns and rows may not add exactly to the given column or row totals. - The published counts will never differ by more than 2 counts.
+- Working age is 18 to 64 years of age - The quarters provided are the quarters in which this data is available.
+The dates being provided are due to changes in the way the data was reported and the fact clients did not have to reapply during level 4 in 2020. - Main Benefit excludes New Zealand Superannuation, Veteran's Pension and Non-beneficiary assistance. - Apparent deficiency is approximated based on costs provided in supplementary assistance.
+This deficiency model to do this was updated in 2019. - To protect confidentiality the Ministry of Social Development uses processes to make it difficult to identify an individual person or entity from published data. - These data tables have had random rounding to base three applied to all cell counts in the table.
+The impact of applying random rounding is that columns and rows may not add exactly to the given column or row totals. - The published counts will never differ by more than 2 counts.

 Any estimate on the number of people with a likely deficiency in income is somewhat imprecise because not all of our administrative data is comprehensive or up-to-date.
 This is because the apparent deficiency in income is determined based on information recorded in our systems at a given point in time, we need clients to make contact and confirm their circumstances which means that an initial screening opportunity is required.
+The principles and purposes of the Official Information Act 1982 under which you made your request are: